Li-Kane/classical_node_test/README.md

  Debug classical node thorugh the convenient use of a jupyter notebook

  ## Running
- To run, simply make sure to install all dependencies (in requirements.txt) and run `jupyter notebook`.
+ To install dependencies, make sure you have jupyter notebook installed and can run binary-classical-node.
+ To run just run`jupyter notebook`.